Daily Wisconsin COVID-19 Update: 956 New Cases, No Deaths

 Source: Wisconsin Department of Health Services

-No new deaths were recorded, but 18 were added to the state system, putting the total Wisconsin death toll at 15,460 overall.
+No new deaths were recorded or added to the state system, putting the total Wisconsin death toll at 15,460 overall.
 A lag in death reporting statewide has affected these numbers.

 In Milwaukee County, there were 174 new confirmed cases reported and have been 321,198 total cases in the county since the pandemic began.
 The 7-day average in the county is 173 cases per day.
 Four deaths were attributed to Milwaukee County, putting the county death toll at 2,396 since the beginning of the pandemic.